Hottentot teal in exhibit

 Diet

-Seeds, fruit, and other vegetation (sometimes aquatic invertebrates when abundant)
+Seeds, fruit, and other vegetation (also aquatic invertebrates)

 Hottentot teal in exhibit Endangered Status Graph - Least Concern Endangered Status Graph - Least Concern